Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Abstract

 \section{Abstract}

-Deep neural network (DNN)-based joint source and channel coding is proposed for end-to-end secure image transmission against {multiple eavesdroppers.} Both scenarios of {colluding} and {non-colluding} eavesdroppers are considered.
-Instead of idealistic assumptions of perfectly known and i.i.d. source and channel distributions, the proposed scheme assumes unknown source and channel statistics.
-The goal is to transmit images with minimum distortion, while simultaneously preventing eavesdroppers from inferring private attributes of images.
+Deep neural network (DNN)-based joint source and channel coding is proposed for privacy-aware end-to-end image transmission against {multiple eavesdroppers.} Both scenarios of {colluding} and {non-colluding} eavesdroppers are considered.
+Unlike prior works that assume perfectly known and independent identically distributed (i.i.d.) source and channel statistics, the proposed scheme operates under unknown and non-i.i.d. conditions, making it more applicable to real-world scenarios.
+The goal is to transmit images with minimum distortion, while simultaneously preventing eavesdroppers from inferring certain private attributes of images.
 Simultaneously generalizing the ideas of \emph{privacy funnel} and wiretap coding, a {multi-objective} optimization framework is expressed that characterizes the trade-off between image reconstruction quality and information leakage to eavesdroppers, taking into account the structural similarity index (SSIM) for improving the perceptual quality of image reconstruction.
-Extensive experiments over CIFAR-10 and CelebFaces Attributes (CelebA) datasets, together with \emph{ablation studies} are provided to highlight the performance gain in terms of SSIM, adversarial accuracy, and cross-entropy metric compared with benchmarks.
+Extensive experiments on the CIFAR-10 and CelebA, along with ablation studies, demonstrate significant performance improvements in terms of SSIM, adversarial accuracy, and the mutual information leakage compared to benchmarks.
 Experiments show that the proposed scheme restrains the adversarially-trained eavesdroppers from intercepting privatized data for both cases of eavesdropping a common secret, as well as the case in which eavesdroppers are interested in different secrets.
 Furthermore, useful insights on the \emph{privacy-utility trade-off} are also provided.